Why Omega Pet Foods?

 Formulated by experts

-Omega was formulated by companion animal nutritionists at the Feed Technology Group of the University of Stellenbosch, incorporating the latest scientific-based knowledge on canine nutrition.
+Omega was formulated by veterinarians and companion animal nutritionists at the Feed Technology Group of the University of Stellenbosch, incorporating the latest scientific-based knowledge on canine nutrition.
 The food is manufactured according to a fixed formulation, making it possible to list (in order of dry mass inclusion) detailed raw ingredients on the packaging.